ros2/design/articles/60_ros_middleware_interface.md

 Therefore the ROS client library "above" the *middleware interface* needs to only operate on ROS data structures.
 ROS 2 will continue to use ROS message files to define the structure of these data objects and derive the data structures for each supported programming language from them.

-The middleware implementation "below" the *middleware interface* must convert the ROS data objects provided from the client libray into its own custom data format before passing it to the DDS implementation.
+The middleware implementation "below" the *middleware interface* must convert the ROS data objects provided from the client library into its own custom data format before passing it to the DDS implementation.
 In reverse custom data objects coming from the DDS implementation must be converted into ROS data objects before being returned to the ROS client library.

 The definition for the middleware specific data types can be derived from the information specified in the ROS message files.
-A defined mapping between the primitive data types of ROS message and middleware specific data types ensures that a birectional conversion is possible.
+A defined mapping between the primitive data types of ROS message and middleware specific data types ensures that a bidirectional conversion is possible.

     +----------------------+
     |      user land       |   1) create a ROS message